RachelKennedy09/Summit-Scene-Mobile-App/docs/DEVLOG.md

 - Issue: HubScreen.js was at 400 lines of code.
 - Fix: Created components (EventCard.js, TownChips.js and CategoryChips.js) to condense

+- Issue: I mistakingly did EventDetails as a screen/tab instead of a stack.
+I realized it would cause errors and I dont need it as a tab.
+Especially why would you click it what type of event would you even see?
+- Fix: I quickly fixed that and made it a stack instead of being in my tab navigator.
+- Issue: I was struggling with why my refresher loading spinner was black and I couldnt change the color to white.
+- Fix: Had to show my own white spinner over the expo go native spinner because it wouldnt go away.

 ### 🌟 Wins + Breakthroughs